vackosar/vackosar.github.io/_posts/2023-03-24-Symbolic-vs-Connectionist-Machine-Learning.md

 You may be asking about [integrating images with text models](/ml/Multimodal-Image-Text-Classification)?
 You can do that as well.
 The image can be broken down into patches, detect things in the patches, and there is this paper, **ViperGPT**, which can reason on images by getting questions, generating Python code to answer the questions about the image, and then doing a course on the image using this code.
 It can count how many muffins there are in the image.
 It synthesizes code, which then calls detection of muffins, and then it just sums how many there are.
 The summation is simple; it's a couple of instructions, not trillions of matrix multiplications.

-**Yann Lecun** was big on connectionist approaches, while recently he published **Augmented Language Model**, which is an interesting survey of these approaches.
+**Yann Lecun** was big on connectionist approaches, while recently he published a survey paper called **[Augmented Language Models](https://openreview.net/forum?id=jh7wH2AzKK)**.
 People are also asking, how exactly is the GPT bad?
 Can we find some set of problems on which the GPT completely fails while humans do great?
 If you want AGI, you want to be looking for something like this.
 You don't want to have hundreds of tasks, that's not interesting.
-For AGI, you have to have something like this. **Francois Chollet** developed a dataset on which GPT-3 got zero.
+For AGI, you have to have something like this. [**Francois Chollet** developed a dataset ARC](https://twitter.com/fchollet/status/1636054491480088823?s=20) on which GPT-3 got zero.
 GPT-4 is not evaluated yet, but they are developing further models, and we can read about that as well.

 ## OpenAI and Symbolics